 There are many other factors that contribute to running a successful ABM program, but prioritizing data for both sales and marketing is essential to establishing your ABM framework and launching your initial pilot programs.

 Recently, I presented a webinar alongside Nancy Nardin and Rob Weedn where we discussed the importance of data in this approach.
 Watch the on-demand webinar now and learn more about the importance of data as you cook up the perfect ABM strategy.

-About the author: Tabitha Adams is a demand generation and marketing operations expert with 10+ years experience helping companies develop end-to-end strategies that encompass customer experience, campaign strategy and the supporting marketing operations processes + stack.
+About the author: Tabitha Adams is a demand generation and marketing operations expert with 10+ years of experience helping companies develop end-to-end strategies that encompass customer experience, campaign strategy, and the supporting marketing operations processes + stack.
 She earned an MBA from UC Irvine and serves on the Board of The Growth Ops community.
 Follow Tabitha on Twitter @tneather.